Mclean

 • Median Household Income: $250,000+; ACS 2024 (top-coded) · per capita ~$131K

-• Named for John Roll McLean, Washington Post publisher (est. 1902)
+• Fun Fact: Named for John Roll McLean, Washington Post publisher (est. 1902)

 Overview & Geography

 McLean is located on the western bank of the Potomac River in Northern Virginia.
-Central McLean sits approximately 8 miles northwest of downtown Washington, D.C., and is fully enclosed within the Capital Beltway (I-495).
 The community spans 24.88 square miles of gently rolling Piedmont upland, with the Potomac River forming its northern and eastern boundaries.
 Several small tributaries — Bull Neck Run, Scott Run, Dead Run, Turkey Run, and Pimmit Run — flow north through the area, carving the wooded ravines and natural buffers that give McLean its heavily treed character.

 McLean was named for John Roll McLean, then-publisher of The Washington Post, who co-purchased the charter for the Great Falls and Old Dominion Railroad in 1902.
 That rail investment spurred the first residential development and established the community's name.
 The Langley sub-community within McLean's eastern portion predates this, with roots in colonial-era land grants, and remains the location of the Central Intelligence Agency headquarters today.